 * This year the total price of textbooks range from $38 to $57 for different levels at our school

 Let us know if you have any suggestions to make this program even better for our community or if you have any questions for us!
 (Send us an email at email@example.com)

 Extra Curricular Activities

 IALFM Sunday School is dedicated to providing a nourishing atmosphere with a balanced curriculum.
 We have many exciting workshops planned for the students this year like Calligraphy workshop, Self-Defense workshop, and Anti-Bullying workshop.

 Basic Curriculum Overview

-IALFM Sunday School’s curriculum is age based and consists of topics like basic lessons in Ethics & Human values, short stories to teach basic Principles of Life, Good Qualities of a Human Being, how to establish Healthy Habits & basic Arabic language in Levels 1-3.
-Levels 3-5 focus more on World Cultures and Arts, the History of Islamic & other Empires of past and the Contributions of Muslims to the Modern World.
+IALFM Sunday School’s curriculum is age-based and consists of topics like basic lessons in Ethics & Human values, short stories to teach basic Principles of Life, Good Qualities of a Human Being, how to establish Healthy Habits & basic Arabic language in Levels 1-3.
+Levels 3-4 focus more on World Cultures and Arts, the History of Islamic & other Empires of past and the Contributions of Muslims to the Modern World.
 Students also receive primary level instructions in reading and writing basic Arabic as a second language.
-As students enter higher grades, more comprehensive details on these subjects becomes an area of greater focus in their classes.
+As students enter higher grades, more comprehensive details on these subjects become an area of greater focus in their classes.